Space-Scout/Space-Scout/README.md

 - 🔭 I’m currently working on becoming a full stack developer!
-- 🌱 I’m currently learning everything :D
+- 🌱 I’m currently learning Spring Boot, Java, PostgreSQL, HTML, CSS, JavaScript, Responsive Design, and JUnit
-- 👯 I’m looking to collaborate on space exploration and environmental tech
+- 👯 I’m looking to collaborate on web and mobile apps, backend, anything really!
-- 🤔 I’m looking for help with probably everything
-- 💬 Ask me about SpaceX or LoL
+- 💬 Ask me about SpaceX, LoL, MCU, and Star Wars to name a few!
 - 😄 Pronouns: He/him
 - ⚡ Fun fact: I have too many hours on League of Legends